 - Visual check-up of air handler condensation drain and overflow drain lines.

 - Inspections are conducted on exterior walls, wall penetrations, windows, sealants, and other areas.

 - Electrical system and lighting fixtures.

-- The structure of the house including the foundation, roofing, walls, attic, doors, windows, ceilings, chimneys, decks, driveway etc. is checked.
+- The inspector will check the house’s structure, including the foundation, roofing, walls, attic, doors, windows, ceilings, chimneys, decks, driveway, etc.

 Why Choose Us for Phase Inspection in Houston